-A. Notice of Investigation upon Receipt of ERP Complaint
+A. Notice of Allegations upon Receipt of ERP Complaint

-Before any investigator initiates contact with the parties, the EDEC or designee provides written Notices of Investigation ("NOIs") to each party.
-NOIs include a summary of the allegations, including (if known) the identity of the parties involved, the nature of the alleged misconduct, the date and location of the alleged incident(s) (if known), the specific policies implicated, a description of the applicable University procedures, a reminder that retaliation is prohibited, and a statement of the potential sanctions that could result.
+Before any investigator initiates contact with the parties, the EDEC provides a written Notice of Allegations ("NOA") to each party.
+NOAs include a summary of the allegations, including (if known) the identity of the parties involved, the nature of the alleged misconduct, the date and location of the alleged incident(s) (if known), the specific policies implicated, a description of the applicable University procedures, a reminder that retaliation is prohibited, and a statement of the potential sanctions that could result.